sergeyk/vislab/tasks.md

     - make featurization server: gets filename, outputs result back on queue
     - implement presence of text classifier

-Single-person classification accuracy:
-    - how good is a single person at predicting the style classification task? the ava task?

 Evaluation
     - average over multiple random subsets of test-balanced data

 Datasets
     - make memorability/interestingness dataset interface (aude's data with extra interestingness scores)
-    - store widths and heights in database for better layout on client
     - weight AVA examples according to inverse distance to mean (should work better than the delta method)

 Results analysis